chromaui/addon-visual-tests/README.md

 ## Contributing

-We welcome contributions to the Storybook Addon Visual Tests!
+We welcome contributions!
 If you're a maintainer, refer to the following [instructions](./Development.md) to set up your development environment with Chromatic.

 ### License